arvindsuresh-math/AirBnB-Price-Recommender/REPO-SUMMARY.md

 ### Design Documentation Files

-- **README.md**: Project overview, team info, objectives for portfolio-grade ML pipeline on AWS.
-- **SETUP.md**: Complete development environment setup including Conda, Java/PySpark, Git workflow.
-- **APP.md**: AWS deployment architecture using SageMaker endpoints and Streamlit on App Runner.
+- **APP.md**: Technical specification for the AWS deployment architecture (SageMaker + Streamlit).
-- **COMP-SET.md**: Two-stage retrieval system for finding comparable listings.
+- **COMP-SET.md**: Methodology for the two-stage retrieval system for finding comparable listings.
-- **DATASET-SCHEMA.md**: Final modeling dataset schema with listing-month grain.
+- **DATASET-SCHEMA.md**: Final schema for the modeling dataset at the `listing-month` grain.
-- **EMBEDDINGS.md**: Feature embedding strategies for the 5-axis neural network.
+- **EMBEDDINGS.md**: Feature representation and embedding strategies for the 5-axis neural network.
-- **FEATURE-AXES.md**: Additive price model decomposing price into 5 interpretable axes.
+- **FEATURE-AXES.md**: Defines the additive price decomposition into 5 interpretable axes.
-- **MODELING.md**: Phased model development from simple additive baseline to advanced interactive architecture.
+- **MODELING.md**: Phased model development from a simple additive baseline to more advanced architectures.
-- **PRICING-TOOL-IDEA.md**: Original project proposal for explainable pricing tool.
+- **PRICING-TOOL-IDEA.md**: **(Updated)** High-level project proposal reflecting the final design decisions.
-- **TARGET-PRICE.md**: Target variable engineering using review activity as a proxy for market acceptance.
+- **TARGET-PRICE.md**: The definitive guide to engineering the target variable using review velocity as a proxy for market acceptance and as a sample weight.
-- **SUGGESTED-REFINEMENTS.md**: AI-generated improvements for the overall project design.

-### Implementation Instruction Files (`instructions/`)
+### LLM Agent Instruction Files (`instructions/`)

+These files are information-dense blueprints designed to be fed to an LLM agent to generate the project's codebase.
+Each includes specifications for implementation, dependencies, and unit tests.

-- **01_DATA-CLEANING-INSTRUCTIONS.md**: Detailed plan for the script that creates the final modeling dataset.
+- **01_ETL_INSTRUCTIONS.md**: Generates the PySpark script to build the final modeling dataset from raw data.
-- **02_PYTORCH-DATASET-INSTRUCTIONS.md**: Detailed plan for the PyTorch `Dataset` and `DataLoader` implementation.
+- **02_PYTORCH_DATASET_INSTRUCTIONS.md**: Generates the PyTorch `Dataset` and `FeatureProcessor` classes for data transformation and loading.
-- **03_PYTORCH-MODEL-INSTRUCTIONS.md**: Detailed plan for implementing the PyTorch `nn.Module` for the phased model architecture.
+- **03_PYTORCH_MODEL_INSTRUCTIONS.md**: Generates the PyTorch `nn.Module` for the additive 5-axis model architecture.
-- **04_MODEL-TRAINING-INSTRUCTIONS.md**: Detailed plan for the model training, validation, and evaluation script.
+- **04_MODEL_TRAINING_INSTRUCTIONS.md**: Generates the main script for training, validation, and saving model artifacts.
+- **05_SAGEMAKER_DEPLOYMENT_INSTRUCTIONS.md**: Generates the inference script and a deployment utility for AWS SageMaker.
-- **05_STREAMLIT-APP-INSTRUCTIONS.md**: Detailed plan for building the Streamlit web application UI and backend communication.
+- **06_STREAMLIT_APP_INSTRUCTIONS.md**: Generates the Streamlit web application for user interaction.

 ### Code Files